ratwolfzero/hopalong_python/README.md

 ### The chosen core algorithm and the motivation for it

-The hopalong attractor is computed using a two-pass algorithm that achieves high speed with low memory consumption while producing a density map similar to a probability density function (PDF).
-To further improve performance, just-in-time (JIT) compilation is applied, supported by a low-complexity code structure.

-First pass: In this phase, the minimum and maximum bounds of the trajectory are computed, effectively defining the area for subsequent coordinate mapping.

-Second pass: In this phase, the trajectory points are generated sequentially and mapped directly to pixel coordinates within an image array.
-Each time a trajectory point “hits” a pixel, the value of the pixel is incremented, resulting in a density map that visually represents areas of frequent trajectory occurrence.

-This approach effectively leverages efficient image processing capabilities from libraries such as Matplotlib, which are optimized for handling large datasets and presenting complex visualizations.
-Consequently, the approach can manage a large number of iterations while delivering high-quality visual output.
+#### otivation

+Computing the attractor with a very high number of iterations while maintaining:

+- high processing speed with low memory requirements and
+- representation of the attractor in the form of a density map resembling a probability density function (PDF)

+#### Core algorithm

+Two-pass algorithm with separate computation of:

+- spatial extent of the attractor trajectory in the first pass and
+- and direct mapping of the sequentially generated floating point values ​​in continuous space to a discrete image grid, with tracking of the pixel hit count to represent the density map, in the second pass,
+- Efficient application of just-in-time (JIT) compilation supported by a low complexity code structure
+- Appropriate image processing and representation of the attractor by applying methods from the Matplotlib library

 For further hints regarding two-pass approach, see [Two-Pass Approach](#two-pass-approach)